SantiRodas/house-sales-analytics/README.md

     * Available features:
       * Data Viewer with filtering, sorting and paging
       * Charts reports based on the filtered data

+   * ### Iteration 2:
+     * Available features:
+       * Own implementation of a decision tree
+       * Classification of the nodes in the dataset

 ## Program Requirements
 * C# (.NET Framework 4.7.2)